 This means that reality is beyond what the mind can think about it.
 You cannot see reality; you can only see from it, because you ARE real, timelessly real.

 The only thing, which isn’t really a thing that is real, is what the mind cannot see.

 This!
 Forever this, thoughtless presence!

 The thing that you call life, that you think about, is actually a dream.
 That is why when people say “bend reality” they mean bend the dream that thought is interpreting.

 Reality cannot be bent, because it is forever neutral, beyond what the mind can comprehend.

-Whatever you ‘have’ done, thought, felt, or imagined being that it is past tense is gone, and vanished forever!
+Whatever you ‘have’ done, thought, felt, or imagined being is past tense, is gone, and vanished forever!

 #2.
 Am I dead?